brutucas/Tweet_Sentiment_Analysis/README.md

 ## Conclusion

 This project allowed me to thoroughly explore the use of NLP in sentiment analysis on Twitter data, focusing on a specific AI company.
 The insights gained through this project were substantiated by the quantitative outputs from the model and the qualitative assessments from the visual data representations.

-- Use cross-validation to fine-tune your model's hyperparameters.

-- Pay attention to class imbalance if you choose binary sentiment analysis (positive/negative).

-Good luck with the NLP Challenge, and enjoy exploring sentiment analysis on Twitter data!